Grand Central Terminal with Kids: Things to Do and Tips for Navigating the Station

 Look up for a free art show.
 Photo courtesy of Alastair Bennett

-Who cares if you look like a rube glancing up at the fantastic astronomical mural painted on the ceiling of the Main Concourse?
+Can you name all the constellations in the fantastic astronomical mural painted on the ceiling of the Main Concourse?
 In 1994 the ceiling underwent massive restorations, returning it to its original glory, but if you look closely, you will see one tiny spot they left untouched.
 Though originally thought to be tarnished by the soot from the trains, the spot is actually remnants of nicotine from the bygone era when indoor smoking was allowed.

 Take a Tour